walshbr/introduction-to-text-analysis/data-cleaning/zotero.md

 ![magic wand ISBN input](/assets/data-cleaning/zotero-magic-wand.jpg)

 Try entering this one: 0520221680.
-Zotero will automatically go out and grab the metadata for its associated book: _Spectacular Realities_ by Vanessa Schwartz.
+Zotero should automatically go out and grab the metadata for its associated book: _Spectacular Realities_ by Vanessa Schwartz.

 ![input by isbn](/assets/data-cleaning/zotero-input-by-isbn.jpg)